pinkpong111/Resolution-Based-Information-Theory/README.md

 This is not an engineering limitation to be overcome with better hardware.
 It is a structural consequence of operating as a finite physical system.

-### The Residual Floor as Irreducible Entropy
+### The Residual Floor as Structural Necessity

-RBIT's residual resolution floor — the minimum below which the lowest layer cannot further discriminate — is therefore not a design choice.
-It is a resource-bounded irreducibility floor (thermodynamically motivated):
+RBIT's residual resolution floor — the minimum below which the lowest layer cannot further discriminate — is established primarily by combinatorial and governance arguments (see above).
+The thermodynamic perspective provides additional physical motivation:

 ```
 Residual degradation floor